MicrosoftDocs/fabric-docs/docs/data-science/how-to-use-lightgbm-with-synapseml.md

 ## Use `LightGBMRegressor` to train a quantile regression model

-In this section, we use LightGBM to build a regression model for drug discovery.
+In this section, you'll use LightGBM to build a regression model for drug discovery.

 1. Read the dataset.